davefol/davefol.github.io/about_me.md

 ---

 Hi, my name is David Folarin but everyone calls me Dave Fol.
-I'm an embedded engineer working at Caterpillar on small track type tractors, small wheel loaders, telematics, and whatever else they decide to throw at me.
+I'm ~~an embedded engineer working at Caterpillar on small track type tractors, small wheel loaders, telematics, and whatever else they decide to throw at me~~ a software engineer at CoVar working on ML for DoD.

 I graduated from Cornell University with a degree in Psychology.
 While at Cornell I had the oppurtunity to be mentored by the brilliant [Shimon Edelman](http://kybele.psych.cornell.edu/~edelman/),